 - Geoffrey Greif (PhD’83), a professor at University of Maryland Baltimore’s School of Social Work and its longest-serving faculty member, was honored at the University of Maryland Baltimore’s Founders Week as 2018 Teacher of the Year, a university-wide award.

 - Caitlyn McGuire (MSW‘18), a policy and access coordinator at the AccessAbility Center at City College of New York, was selected for a 2019 Presidential Management Fellowship.
-Her placement has yet to be decided, but she hopes it will give her a chance to return to her field placement site, the U.S. Department of Labor Women’s Bureau, or else to experience another government agency that works on setting policy on behalf of women and girls.
+Her placement has yet to be decided, but she hopes it will give her a chance to return to her practicum placement site, the U.S. Department of Labor Women’s Bureau, or else to experience another government agency that works on setting policy on behalf of women and girls.

 - Jillian Rose (MSW’05), who currently serves as the director of community engagement, diversity and research at the Hospital for Special Surgery in New York City, received the Distinguished Educator Award for “sustained excellence in the teaching of [ rheumatology-related] patients and students/trainees,” with a focus on inequalities in rheumatology care.

 - On September 20, 2018, a Google Doodle was created to commemorate the 120th birthday of one of the School’s most famous alumni, Josefa Llanes Escoda of the Philippines.
 She holds a special place in Filipino history as the founder of he Girl Scouts of the Philippines (they celebrate her birthday every year) and for other contributions to youth development.

 - Lakeya Cherry (MSW’07), Executive Director of the Network for Social Work Management, an international membership organization dedicated to strengthening leadership in health and human services, received the Social Work Image Award from the National Association of Social Workers – New York City Chapter (NASW-NYC).